 Answer: This is a good question and a tough one to answer.
 Generally speaking, for each hour of class, you should spend a minimum of two to three hours studying.
 Thus, a typical three-hour class would require a minimum of six to nine hours of studying per week.
 If you are registered for 15 credits a semester, then you would need to spend 30 to 45 hours each week studying for your classes, which can be as much time needed for a full-time job.
 If you think of college as a “job,” you will understand that it takes work to succeed.

 One important college success skill is learning how to interact with the course materials.
 Think about learning a sport or playing a game.
 How do you learn how to play it?
 With lots of practice and engagement.
 The more you play, the better you get.
 The same applies to learning.
 You need to engage with the course material and concentrate on learning.

-Access The 168-Hour Exercise—How Do I Use My Time Now? from Ohio University’s Academic Advancement Center.
+Access an interactive called The 168-Hour Exercise from the University of Manitoba.
 It can help you understand how you use your time now and decide if you need to make changes.

 Student 3: Aside from class time requirements, should I account for anything else as I draw up my schedule?